National Strawberry DayFebruary 27, 2017 by Richard Peterson

 Ice Cubes – A Texas hot weather favorite.
 Pureed and crushed berries poured into an ice tray and then frozen.
 Pop them out and use them as the ice cubes in a crisp glass of sparkling water.
 A nice treat for your team members working in a hot kitchen.

 Syrups – A puree of berries added to agave syrup or to maple syrup creates a new flavor for pancakes or waffles.

 Mousse – Make the traditional mousse and then add some berries to create a berry mousse.

-Infused Liquor – Add a large amount of berries to a bottle of vodka or bourbon and allow it to sit in an ambient temperature for two weeks.
+Infused Liquor – Add a large amount of berries to a bottle of vodka or bourbon and allow it to sit at an ambient temperature for two weeks.
 Pour the liquid through a strainer and then enjoy.

 Cocktails – Place the berries into the bottom of a tall glass.
 Add sugar and mint and muddle.
 Top with your favorite clear liquor and soda.

 Popsicles – Simple syrup, lemon juice and pureed berries, a glass with plastic wrap and a popsicle stick.
 You do the math.

 Muffins/Pancake/Waffle Batter – Add rough chopped berries to a batter and take it to the next level.